Passion flower (Passiflora vitifolia), 2020, tissue paper | Long-billed hermit (Phaetornis longirostris), 2020, Vietnamese Dó paper

 With over 350 species found all along the American continent, the Trochilidae family has earned a remarkable place in the traditions and the artistic production of many cultures.

-This series tries to evoke their majestic appearance and strength.
+This series attempts to evoke their majestic appearance and strength.
 All models are folded life-size.

 Lesser violet-ear (Colibri thalasinus), 2022, double tissue paper